A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 The two fields arrived at this shared mathematics from opposite directions.
-In RL, entropy regularization began as a pragmatic trick to prevent premature convergence and encourage exploration \citep{WilliamsPeng1991}, and only decades later did Ziebart (2010) and Levine (2018) provide decision-theoretic foundations showing that the resulting policies are robust to model misspecification.
+In RL, entropy regularization began as a pragmatic trick to prevent premature convergence and encourage exploration \citep{WilliamsPeng1991}, and only decades later did Ziebart (2010) and Levine (2018) give decision-theoretic foundations showing that the resulting policies tolerate errors in the assumed model.
 In the inference tradition, the softmax emerged not from any concern about exploration but from the random utility framework of \citet{McFadden1974}, where agents are fully informed and choose deterministically; the apparent randomness arises entirely from the econometrician's inability to observe all relevant taste variation.
 The RL agent randomizes because it is ignorant of the environment; the economic agent appears to randomize because the observer is ignorant of the agent's preferences.